ycj28c/scribble/_posts/2017-05-03-install-chef-server-workstation.md

 -------------------------
 Chef is the most popular devops tools currently, it help us quickly establish the environment.
 I will use it for my AWS nodes management.
 Install will contains below parts:

-1.Install the Chef-Server
+* Install the Chef-Server
-2.Install the Chef-Workstation
+* Install the Chef-Workstation
-3.Install the Client nodes
+* Install the Client nodes

-After infrastructure is setup, you will need to 1.Write cookbook/environment/attribute.. in workstation.
+After infrastructure is setup, you will need to
+* Write cookbook/environment/attribute.. in workstation.
-2.upload to chef-server, assign cookbook to nodes.
+* upload to chef-server, assign cookbook to nodes.
-3.run chef-client in nodes and everything will done.
+* run chef-client in nodes and everything will done.

 Lot of resource on Internet are chef11, they are no longer works in chef12.
 I successfully setup up chef in AWS + Ubuntu14.04 + Chef 12.2.0.